How safe is it to drink alcohol socially after you complete hepatitis C treatment with direct-acting agents (DAAs) and are considered cured?

 Answer From Stacey A. Rizza, M.D.

-Newer hepatitis C treatments, known as DAAs, haven't been in use long enough for research to answer that particular question.
+Newer hepatitis C treatments, known as DAAs, haven't been in use long enough for research to answer this particular question.
 But as a general rule, anyone concerned about liver health should avoid alcohol.

 - Liver scarring (fibrosis).
 Chronic hepatitis C infection often causes liver fibrosis.
 This effect may last long after treatment.
 Even if you have little apparent fibrosis, drinking alcohol may worsen the scarring, just as alcohol causes liver damage in people without chronic hepatitis C.